-- 3. Adapts communication for the audience, choosing the appropriate medium to develop shared understanding - 4.
-Creates a culture of effective and open communication, and the space for student teachers to share ideas - 5.
-Includes student teacher in the work of building and sustaining effective relationships with colleagues, administrators and families
+- Adapts communication for the audience, choosing the appropriate medium to develop shared understanding

+- and other stakeholders, shares a culture of effective approaches for and includes and open communication, and student teachers in working the space for student teachers to share ideas a culture of effective and open communication, and the space for student teachers families, knows he interpretation services.

+- Includes student teacher

+in the work of building

+and sustaining effective

+relationships with colleagues,

+administrators and families

-- 6. Sets appropriate boundaries around communications and models professionalism - 7.
-Models effective communication to
+- 6. Sets appropriate boundaries around communications and models professionalism

+- communication to

+families, knows how to use

+interpretation services and

+understands when to use written

+communication versus other

+forms of communication etc.